 1. Buy a Tenmas (ten+) Card

-In terms of affordability and convenience, a Tenmas card is unbeatable.
+In terms of cost and convenience, a Tenmas card is unbeatable.

 2. Get hold of a bus map and timetables

 A Tenerife bus service map and set of timetables are indispensable in planning your routes around the island.

 I was given these when I purchased my Tenmas card.
 Alternatively, download Tenerife bus schedules and map from the TITSA website or pick them up from one of the island’s Tourist Information Offices.

 TITSA buses display their three-digit number on the front, back and sides of the bus.
 The destination is displayed on the front of the bus.

 If you want to double-check that you’re heading in the right direction, ask the driver.
 In my experience, most drivers are happy to help out visitors.
 And if your Spanish isn’t up to scratch, they are able to speak some English.